PaddlePaddle/PaddleNLP/docs/get_started/quick_start_ENG.md

 token_type_ids: It represents that the relative token is the first input sentence or the second input sentence.
 (Pre-trained models of Transformer support the inputs like singe sentence or sentence pairs)

-At this time, we can regard the outputs of ERNIE as the input.
+At this time, you can take the outputs of ERNIE as the input.

 ``` {.}
 >>> sequence_output, pooled_output = ernie_model(input_ids, token_type_ids)